 "Family tradition is important to me.
 I hope that I can honor my family by carrying on the legacy of providing empathy and compassion to families in their time of need."

 Justin Wolfe was born and raised in Massac County and feels truly blessed to be part of such a great community.
 He graduated Massac County High School in 1992 then attended Southern Illinois University at Carbondale from 1992-1993.
 Justin started his employment at Aikins-Farmer Funeral Home in 1995.
 He is the current pastor at Macedonia Baptist Church.
-He married Miranda (Scheirbaum) Wolfe in 2006, has two girls and a grandson. " I am honored to be able to serve the families who come through our doors in one of their greatest times of need.
+He married Miranda (Scheirbaum) Wolfe in 2006, has two girls, a grandson and granddaughter. " I am honored to be able to serve the families who come through our doors in one of their greatest times of need.
 Dignity, respect and caring for the needs of others is of up-most importance to me and everyone else that I work with.
 It is my goal to maintain the trust of the community by helping each individual's unique need to do whatever it takes to honor the life of your loved one.
 It is a responsibility that I take very seriously and is never taken lightly by me or any other staff member.
 Thanks to all for the opportunity to serve you and I look forward to this service for many years to come." - Sincerly, Justin Wolfe